wagtail-deprecated/wagtail-pg-search-backend/README.rst

 Installation
 ------------

+PostgreSQL fulll text search requires PostgreSQL >= 9.4, Django >= 1.10 and Wagtail >= 1.8.

-To start using PostgreSQL full text search in your Wagtail project you'll need to do a litte bit of configuration.
+To start using PostgreSQL full text search you'll need to do a little bit of configuration.

 Add the following to the project's settings::

-    INSTALLED_APPS += ['wagtail_pgsearchbackend']
+    INSTALLED_APPS = [
+        ...
+        'wagtail_pgsearchbackend'
+        ...
+    ]

     WAGTAILSEARCH_BACKENDS = {
         'default': {